MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 - The top row lists some of your **Top Paying Customers**
 - The second row present some of your **Most Engaged Customers**.
 - The third row show some of Your Customers that have the **Most Active Cases**.
-- The last row includes some of your customers, without any specific criteria
+- The last row includes a sample of your total customer base

 Each of your customers is represented by a **Customer Card** tile.
 This card includes:
-- The customer name
-- The Customer's city and gender
+- The customer's **name, city, gender, marital status and job title** - all taken from the customer's CRM account profile
-- The Customer's contact detials including phone number and email address.
+- The Customer's **contact detials** including phone number and email address.
 Those are clickable and will take you to the chosen method of communication.
-- The Customer's Engagement Score:
+- The customer's **Engagement Score:** How engaged is the specific customer compared to other customers?
+Dynamics 365 AI for Customer Insights uses one of the standard methodologies for calculating engagement score.
+As part of this methodology, all the customer activities are taken into consideration, weighted according to their types, recencies and frequencies, and normalized on a 1-100 scale.
-- The customer's Lifetime Spend (ML-driven insight): How much have the customer spent over the course of his/her engagement with the business?
+- The customer's **Lifetime Spend:** How much has the customer spent over the course of his/her engagement with the business?
+CLTS is one of the most comprehensive and actonable indicators of a business health and it combines both sales and deals in process.
-- The number of Active Cases and Active Segments for that customer (see Segmentation for explaination on Active Segments).
+- The number of **Active Cases** and **Active Segments** for that customer (see Segmentation for explaination on Active Segments).

 > [!div class="mx-imgBorder"]
 > ![](media/customer-profiles75.png "Generated customer profiles")